CT Arts Foundation

 The point is we have nothing to see, hear or experience without the artists creating works of art.

-The Connecticut Arts Council Foundation (the Foundation) was created by the CT Arts Council and the State Legislature with the mission of supporting the arts.
+The Connecticut Arts Foundation (the Foundation) was created with the mission of supporting the arts.
 It is obvious that supporting the arts must include supporting the artists.

-Distinctively different from NEA or state only funding, which are entirely public funds, the Foundation also works with the private sector, other foundations, family offices, corporations, public-private partnerships, and individuals in building an endowment of $100 million.
+Distinctively different from the NEA or State funding, which are entirely public funds, the Foundation works with the private sector; other foundations, family offices, corporations, public-private partnerships, and individuals in building an endowment and distributing grant funds.
 The stewardship of the endowment is designed to generate returns sufficient to provide six to eight million dollars per year for artist grants, while perpetuating the value of the endowment.

 It is our honor to be the directors of such a prestigious organization to help fill the gap in our artistic ecosystem.
 On behalf of the Board of Directors,